Altinity/terraform-aws-eks-clickhouse/docs/prod-ready.md

 ## Remove Public Load Balancer

-Utilizing public load balancers, especially for database clusters like ClickHouse, poses a significant security risk by exposing your services to the public internet.
+Utilizing public load balancers, especially for database clusters like ClickHouse®, poses a significant security risk by exposing your services to the public internet.
 This can lead to unauthorized access and potential data exploitation.

 Switch to a private load balancer by setting `clickhouse_cluster_enable_loadbalancer` to `false`.
 This adjustment allows for dynamic creation or removal of the load balancer, aligning with security best practices.